 Visiting the Jungfraujoch is something that I’ll remember forever – the views are picture-perfect and they’re exactly what you think of when you think of Switzerland.
 I was also pretty impressed with the amount of things there were to occupy our time – I wasn’t expecting to spend ALL day up at the jungfraujoch, but we did and we were never bored!
 It was fascinating being out on the glacier, walking to the hut, and seeing the crevasses and mountains so close.
 I thoroughly enjoyed my day and I’m so glad I was able to experience this once.

 I mean, the price is nothing to sneeze at.
 This is one expensive attraction – there’s no way to sugarcoat it!
 I was also surprised at some of the attractions – there are LOTS of things to do, but few are actually outside.
 With Pilatus, there were walks to go on and it really was an easy way to enjoy sweeping views with minimal effort.
-With the Jungfraujoch, it felt a lot more commercial, and half the things to do were either viewpoints or shops!
+With Jungfraujoch, it felt a lot more commercial, and half the things to do were either viewpoints or shops.
 So while there are lots of things to occupy your time with, a lot of them felt like things to tick off the list just because they were there.
 I will say that I was never bored, but I wasn’t actively DOING much.
-But hey!
-I love hiking and walking !
-If you like just turning up and getting lovely views, this might be right down your alley!

 My Final Verdict: Is Jungfraujoch worth it?